manjaro/pamac/README.md

  - libpamac: Library to access package infos and run transactions
  - Python bindings for libpamac
  - pamac: a CLI
- - pamac_manager/pamac-updater: a Gtk3 GUI
+ - pamac-manager/pamac-updater: a Gtk3 GUI
  - pamac-tray: a Gtk3 tray icon with updates notifications
- - ppamac-tray-appindicator: a AppIndicator tray icon with updates notifications
+ - pamac-tray-appindicator: a AppIndicator tray icon with updates notifications

 #### Installing from source